centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 Creates new, or updates existing markets in Centra.

-If Centra already has markets setup, you shouldn’t create new ones.
-Contact us directly so we can setup the existing markets in the ID conversion table instead.
+[notice-box=info] If Centra already has markets set up, you shouldn’t create new ones using the API.
+Instead, consult the ID conversion table in Centra and set up the correct mappings. [/notice-box]

-As long as you are not working against a Centra instance that is used in production, this operation is simple and might be a good one to start with.
+As long as you are not working against a Centra instance that is used in production, this operation is simple and recommended to be a good one to start with.

 The `<id>` you send to Centra will be used to refer to that market in the future.
 For example; an order placed in the market Retail-Global will have that market `<id>` on it when you fetch the order data from Centra.
 It is only used for the integration between the systems, so it does not need to be readable.
 The ID `<id>` is added to the ID conversion table.